pyhys/minimalmodbus/doc/develop.rst

 String                      :meth:`._textstringToBytestring`    :meth:`._bytestringToTextstring`
 =========================== =================================== ================================

+Note that the :mod:`struct` module produces byte buffers for Python3, but bytestrings for Python2.
+This is compensated for automatically by using the wrapper functions :meth:`._pack` and :meth:`._unpack`.

 For a description of them, see :ref:`internalminimalmodbus`.

 Unittesting
 ------------------------------------------------------------------------------
 A brief introduction to unittesting is found here: http://docs.python.org/release/2.5.2/lib/minimal-example.html

+The :mod:`unittest` module is documented here: http://docs.python.org/library/unittest.html

 Inside the unpacked folder go to :file:`test` and run the unit tests with::